Rexios80/watch_connectivity/watch_connectivity_platform_interface/README.md

 ## Contributing
 This is not a typical platform interface.
 All implementations are standalone plugins that implement their own native code.
 This platform interface simply standardizes watch communication across all watch platforms.

-New implementations should include an implementation of `WatchConnectivityBase` with the following:
+New implementations should include the following:
+- An implementation of `WatchConnectivityBase` with the following:
   - Implementation specific documentation if functionality differs significantly from standard behavior
   - Any required implementation specific methods (ex: the `initialize` mehtod in the Garmin implementation)
+- An export for the platform interface so that `WatchConnectivityBase` can be used for typing

 Any new features/methods that have possible equivalents in other implementations should be investigated and possibly added to the platform interface